Dr Martin Taylor

 of Molecular Biology

 Martin did his PhD in the laboratory of Prof.Michael Miles at the LSHTM on the trypanothione reductase of Leishmania donovani.
 He then spent three years as a post-doc in Prof. Piet Borst's lab at the Netherlands Cancer Institute where he worked on antigenic variation and technology development in African trypanosomes.
-He returned to the School in 1995 to join Dr John Kelly's group working on the American trypanosome, Trypanosoma cruzi.
+He returned to the LSHTM in 1995 to join Dr John Kelly's group working on the American trypanosome, Trypanosoma cruzi.

 Martin has also developed a tetracycline based inducible expression system for T. cruzi which is now being used in several laboratories worldwide.
+He is currently developing RNA/protein level knockdown systems for Trypanosoma cruzi which lacks conventional RNA interference machinery and an improved inducible expression system for this organism.